Sports & Games

 Shorts

 Shorts don’t require a gymnastics competition, but the player can wear throughout training.
-Shorts can be dressed in with leotards, but it should not be loose because it can increase injury risk.
+These can be dressed in with leotards, but it should not be loose because it can increase injury risk.
 Don’t wear those shorts which have pockets, buttons, zip or straps.

 Pants